Komal-kalyanraman/cc_device_pipeline/README.md

-# sample_cpp_project_template
+# cc_device
-A standard template for C++ projects
+cc_device C++ code structure in which modules can be added and removed

-1. Create a folder by name build in the project directory
+1. Create a folder by name "build" in the project directory
 2. Run "cmake .." command inside the build directory
 3. Run "make" command
-4. This will create a binary by name "SAMPLE"
+4. This will create a binary by name "CC_DEVICE"
-5. Run the binary by executing "./SAMPLE"
+5. Run the binary by executing "./CC_DEVICE"